p-prakhar/ppDEX/README.md

 #### Creating Exchanges
- [ppSwapExchangeCreator](contracts/ppdex.sol) deploys a separate exchange contract for each ERC20 token.
-These exchange contracts each hold a reserve of ETH and their associated ERC20.
-This allows trades between the two based on relative supply.
-This is achieved using the launchExhange() function.
+ [ppSwapExchangeCreator](contracts/ppdex.sol) is a smart contract that serves as both a factory and registry for ppDEX exchanges.
+The public function launchExchange() allows any Ethereum user to deploy an exchange contract for any ERC20 that does not already have one.
  Following is the implementation of the same

 ``` solidity